sbmlteam/deviser/docs/src/source/using_deviser.rst

 -------------------------------------

-Click on the **Generate** button on the toolbar and the Generate window (Figure :num:`fig-generate`) will appear.
-Prior to displaying the window the validation checks (see :ref:`validate`) are run and any problems reported to the user.
+Click on the **Generate** button on the toolbar and the Generate window (:numref:`fig-generate`) will appear.
+Prior to displaying the window the validation checks (see :numref:`validate`) are run and any problems reported to the user.